SpinoniRaffaele/portfolio-webapp/README.md

 # Angular Portfolio WebApp
-This repo contains the side project of my portfolio WebApp which I developed using the Angular framework And, later, I plan on adding three.js to enhance UI/UX.
+This repo contains the side project of my portfolio WebApp which I developed using the Angular framework

 The webapp is deployed here: https://portfolio-webapp-spinoniraffaele.vercel.app/ and it is e2e tested over the following browsers: